Manu343726/Manu343726.github.io/_posts/2017-03-13-lock-free-job-stealing-task-system-with-modern-c.markdown

 *This technique assumes all non-POD data is passed as a captured variable by the job function.
-I like it because passing extra job data requires no special syntax, just capturing variables in a lambda.*
+I like it because passing extra job data requires no special syntax, just capturing variables in a lambda.
+Also, manually registering a on-finished callback works with POD resources too, such as an OpenGL resource that must be released after all the job tree is processed.

+Also, my real implementation of `closure()` is a bit more complex, using an static if to dynamically allocate/deallocate closures if they not fit into the job padding storage*.

 ## Workers